-nt Description
+Component Description

-Internal microphones Record sound.

-Camera light On: The camera is in use.
+(1) Camera light On: The camera is in use.

-Camera Allows you to video chat, record video, or record still images.
-Some products also provide HD (high-definition) or 3D capability, apps for gaming, or facial recognition software like Windows Hello.
-For details about Windows Hello, see Using Windows Hello (select products only) on page 43 .
-To use your camera:
+(2) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 19 .

-Type camera in the taskbar search box, and then select Camera.
+(3) Internal microphone Records sound.

-WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(4) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-Camera light